ZupIT/ritchie-gitbook/README.md

 # Introduction to Ritchie

-## Welcome to Ritchie documentation!
+## Welcome to Ritchie documentation

 Here, you will find the main information about the tool, and how you can contribute by updating the documentation or creating formulas for our repository.